 They are trained to be aware of their role in the local early help process as well as the process for making referrals to children's social care.
-Training also includes knowing what to do if a child tells them s/he is being abused, exploited or neglected.
+Training also includes knowing what to do if a child tells them they are being abused, exploited or neglected.